jeremywrnr/codepilot/README.md

 ## features

-- supports simulatenous file editing
+- supports simultaneous file editing
 - import a any github repo into codepilot
 - edit, test, and commit back to github
 - supports live branching, testing